 The lenders offering these loans determine their interest rates, enrollment status requirements, repayment options, and any fees that may apply.
 Contact the lender directly for further information on requirements, rates, and application procedures.

-During the 2010-11 Award Year, UGA students received private education loans from the following lenders:
+UGA students have received in recent years private education loans from the following lenders:

 - Digital Federal Credit Union